 - HTML Tutorials

 For articles about how to use HTML, as well as tutorials and complete examples, check out our HTML Learning Area.

 - HTML Reference

-In our extensive reference, you'll find the details on each element and attribute that makes up HTML.
+In our extensive HTML reference section, you'll find the details about every element and attribute in HTML.

-- In HTML5, some HTML elements which provide support for CORS, such as
+- Some HTML elements that provide support for CORS, such as

 <video>, have a